dasmithii/RecursiveLatticeGenerator/README.md

 # Usage
-1. Ensure that you have [Processing](https://processing.org/) installed
+1. Ensure that you have [Processing](https://processing.org/) installed.
-2. Run `RecursiveLatticeGenerator.pde` in your PDE.
+2. Open and run [sources](sources) in your PDE.
-3. Cycle through images one at a time, saving whichever catch your eye.
+3. Cycle through images one at a time, saving whichever you'd like.